 Constraints |

 Record constraints that restrict your mobile app’s design, operation, and implementation.
-First of all, check whether your mobile app specification aligns with Apple App Store and Google Play Store requirements.
+Above all, check whether your mobile app specification aligns with Apple App Store and Google Play Store requirements.
 Additionally, specify other system constraints imposed, for instance, by the programming language used or rules of using third-party APIs or content. |

 Localization requirements |